PratikMane0112/beginner-friendly-issues/README.md

 **Steps to Add a Preloader:**

-1.Create a preloader element and style it.
+1. Create a preloader element and style it.
-2.Use JavaScript to hide the preloader once the page loads.
+2. Use JavaScript to hide the preloader once the page loads.

 ```
 <div id="preloader"></div>